 How Extended Treatment Can Help

-Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis which plays a large part in their addiction to drugs and alcohol.
+Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis that plays a large role in their addiction to drugs and alcohol.

 Once psychiatric issues are under control with the use of different modalities of therapy and medication, drug and alcohol rehabs can begin to recognize and address other emotional causes for your addiction.